alfmunny/hidden-markov-model/README.md

 To change any intial conditions, just modify them in the use cases file(ex. calc_doctor.rb).

-For example by adding some more oberservation results in the oberservation sequence to see the new hypothesis sequence.
+For example by adding some more oberservation results in the oberservation sequence to see the new hypothesis sequence or change the probabilties.